-Hoodoos and arches; a picture carved by nature.
+Hoodoos and arches; a natural spectacle carved by nature

 We will see them again…despite having 16 of their own grandchildren we are invited to their place to play when we reach Seattle!

-On the journey back to Glendale along Highway 12 we pass through the Red Canyon, part of the Dixie Nation.
+On the journey back to Glendale along Highway 12, we passed through the Red Canyon, part of the Dixie Nation.
 As we hadn’t managed to get down to the bottom of Bryce Canyon, we decided to get out here and take a short walk among the hoodoos and mesas of Red Canyon.
-The sun was setting, it’s late day rays supplementing the red coloured rocks and creating wonderful shadows.
+The sun was setting, it’s late-day rays supplementing the red coloured rocks and creating wonderful shadows.
 The red coloured rock was wonderfully juxtaposed by the blue sky and dark green vegetation.
 A splendid end to the day.